Boosting efficiency in the real estate industry.

 Developing a new contract service with Adobe Acrobat Sign

-For years, At Home has taken strides to digitize the many analog administrative workflows that exist in the real estate industry, such as paper-based contract management.
+For years, At Home has taken strides to digitise the many analogue administrative workflows that exist in the real estate industry, such as paper-based contract management.
 Smart Contracts, one of the real estate operation support services that At Home delivers to real estate companies, is one service that was developed using Adobe Acrobat Sign, the electronic signature solution within Adobe Document Cloud.

-“We thought that one solution would be the digitization of contract workflows, so we started setting the stage for digital contract services many years ago.
-Because electronic signatures through Adobe Acrobat Sign are legally recognized and the solution has many built-in security features, we felt comfortable offering it to customers.
-We did some research on what types of contracts could be digitized under the current Building Lots and Buildings Transaction Business Act, and we discovered that we would have no issues with digitizing contracts for lease renewals, so we started our service,” adds Mr. Hara.\
+“We thought that one solution would be the digitisation of contract workflows, so we started setting the stage for digital contract services many years ago.
+Because electronic signatures through Adobe Acrobat Sign are legally recognised and the solution has many built-in security features, we felt comfortable offering it to customers.
+We did some research on what types of contracts could be digitised under the current Building Lots and Buildings Transaction Business Act and we discovered that we would have no issues with digitising contracts for lease renewals, so we started our service,” adds Mr Hara.\

-“Because electronic signatures through Adobe Acrobat Sign are legally recognized and the solution has many built-in security features, we felt comfortable offering it to customers.”
+“Because electronic signatures through Adobe Acrobat Sign are legally recognised and the solution has many built-in security features, we felt comfortable offering it to customers.”

 Head of the Core Services Development Department, At Home Co., Ltd.

 JA Amenity House, the company that implemented Smart Contracts, provides flat and condominium management in Kanagawa Prefecture.
 JA Amenity House prides itself for being the number one company based in Kanagawa Prefecture in terms of number of units managed.

 In 2011, JA Amenity House established a subsidiary company, Amenity Housing, that specialises in tenet management, including mediation and flat-hunting support for tenets.